timojaask/AndroidHelper-macOS/README.md

 - Make use of the "offline/device" status of running targets -- perhaps wait until a target becomes active
 - Save project preferences inside the project directory, and cache parsed modules and variants
 - Add ability to easily open previously saved projects
-- Extract command running and parsing into some kind of Runner module.
+- Extract command running and parsing into some kind of AndroidHelperAPI module.
 For example, right now ViewController has some business logic in refreshTargets function.